cirKITers/qml-essentials/docs/ansaetze.md

 # Ansaetze

 .. or Ansatzes as preferred by the english community.
-Anyway, we got various of the most-used Ansaetze implemented in this package.
+Anyway, we got various of the most-used Ansaetze implemented in this package. :rocket:

 You can load them manually by
 ```python